 The limitation for the study such as Sample size was 34, one group-Pre-test post-test design of Experimental design.

 3. DATA ANALYSIS AND INTERPRETATION

-Table 1 The mean achievement score of pre-test and post-test of class VI students
+Table 1.
+The mean achievement score of pre-test and post-test of class VI students